 Bowl of hibachi style fried rice.

+Going to a local Japanese steakhouse is often an equally fun and tasty experience.
 Who doesn’t love to watch a talented hibachi chef make an onion volcano, or slice a whole raw egg in half in the air, before frying up a massive batch of Japanese Fried Rice?

-When you are in the mood for tender rice, eggs, and veggies all quickly together with bold flavors – but want to stay in jammies around your kitchen table – this Japanese fried rice recipe is exactly what you need.
+But, let’s be honest… Sometimes you want the deliciousness of your favorite restaurant without, well, actually going to a restaurant.
+When you are in the mood for tender rice, eggs, and veggies all quickly together with bold flavors – but want to stay in jammies around your kitchen table – this hibachi fried rice recipe is exactly what you need.

-That’s right, you only need one panhigh heat, and a handful of key ingredients to whip up this classic vegetarian recipe in about 30 minutes.
 Homemade fried rice is great to enjoy as a main dish with your favorite Asian-inspired sides, or serve as a hearty side dish.
 Either way, it’s sure to be the star of any quick and easy weeknight meal!

 Spoonful of rice with eggs and veggies held towards camera.